 Course Outline.
 An outline of assignments, quizzes and exams, with details and due dates will be posted in the Content tab of the D2L site.
 It is your responsibility to make sure all work is submitted correctly and on time as outlined in the assignment instructions.
 All weekly homework assignments, quizzes, and worksheets will due on Saturday by 10:00pm Central Time.
-(Please note Week 1 has some added time to accommodate any MML registration irregularities, getting into the routine etc.) Any assignments not submitted on time will be considered late and will not be graded for credit.
+(Please note Week 1 has some added time to accommodate any MML registration irregularities, beginning of semester assignments, getting into the routine etc.) Any assignments not submitted on time will be considered late and will not be graded for credit.

 Course Evaluation.
-This course will be graded on a total point system.
-There will be a total of 1000 points possible in this course, distributed among homework, worksheets, quizzes, midterm exams, and a final exam as shown below.
+Grades for this course will be distributed among homework, worksheets, MML weekly quizzes, hourly exams, and the final exam as shown below.
 Course grades will be determined according to the following distribution.